sorry-app/theme-skeleton/README.md

 #### Release - `grunt release <:patch | :minor | :major>`

 Bumps the [version number](#versioning) and creates a new git tag for the theme.
 You can append the release command with patch, minor or major depending on the version number increment you wish to make.

+You don't need to use the release task, it can just be handy to organise released versions of the theme.

 ## Contributing